Animated stretch preview.

 Benefits

-- Targets glutes, hip flexors, lower back with a clear, repeatable setup.
+- A focused glutes stretch that gently opens glutes, hip flexors, and lower back through a clear, repeatable setup you can groove in minutes.

 - Helps the body downshift with lower-effort positions and slower breathing.

-- Let hip flexors stay relaxed so the stretch does not turn into a bracing exercise.
+- Keep hip flexors relaxed so the stretch stays a release instead of turning into a bracing exercise.

 - Holding unnecessary tension in the jaw, hands, or belly.